-Jared’s client, a historic international business, was sued by a commercial landlord when it relocated its warehouse.
+The firm’s client, a historic international business, was sued by a commercial landlord when it relocated its warehouse.
 The landlord of the vacated property brought suit alleging numerous breaches of the lease including insufficient notice, failure to remove equipment and failure to repair certain portions of the property.
-Jared brought counterclaims on behalf of his client against the landlord.
+Jared brought counterclaims on behalf of the client against the landlord.
 After an aggressive discovery process, Jared negotiated a resolution prior to trial.
 “There are many considerations in determining a litigation strategy, including, for example, risk, public relations, litigation costs and return on investment, future business dealings, etc. Sometimes the best business decision is to resolve a dispute in a cost-effective way, even if you are convinced that you would win at trial.”

 - Breaches of fiduciary duties of board director

 - Contract dispute arising from roof collapse of commercial building due to snow during interim period between purchase and sale agreement and closing

 - Breach of fiduciary duty claims against investment advisors and financial services firm regarding variable universal life insurance and variable annuity

 - Freeze out claims by shareholder in a three-partner business